-Have questions about furnace repair services in Spruce Grove?
+Have questions about furnace repair services in Edmonton & Spruce Grove?

 Cross Country Mechanical LTD: Quality Furnace Repairs

 Cross Country Mechanical LTD provides superior furnace repairs to Spruce Grove, AB.
 We believe clients who understand how their furnace functions know when to call our specialists, which can save money, time, and major headaches.
-We’re a locally-owned and -operated company with ties to communities throughout Spruce Grove and Edmonton, AB.
+We’re a locally-owned and -operated company with ties to communities in Spruce Grove, Parkland County, Edmonton, and surrounding areas.
 We’ve built a sterling reputation since 2013, one customer at a time, and we can’t wait to help you.
 We’ve compiled some of our most frequently asked questions and provided answers to help you find your way, which you can read below.

 Why Is Furnace Maintenance Important?